asseco-voice/laravel-json-authorization/README.md

 #### Universal (virtual) role

-// TODO: napiši ono za auto seed ako ne postoji, reserved word virtual-role
-// ako ne želiš koristiti, ništa ne trebaš dirati...u najgorem slučaju doda record u set_types tablicu

 If you have the need to protect resources globally or give the permission for a single resource to all users across the system, you can do so by utilizing universal (virtual) role.
 By default, that role is ``voice-all-mighty``, but can be overridden with `.env` value `UNIVERSAL_ROLE`.

+A universal role **MUST NOT** exist as a standard role within your auth service.
+It will conflict with this and will not work well.

 This works in a way that you will i.e. give a read right for some resource to **universal role** which will then be inherited by all other users.

 Example: